NAMANwebdev/youtube-github-auth/README.md

-B.Y.T.E.
-Project
 Overview
-This project is a subscription verification system that restricts access to a private page based on user subscriptions to the B.Y.T.E.
-YouTube channel and follows on GitHub.
+This project is a subscription verification system that restricts access to a private page based on user subscriptions to the a YouTube channel and follows on GitHub.
 Users must authenticate via Google or GitHub to verify their subscriptions/follows.

 Features
 OAuth authentication with Google and GitHub.